Christa McAuliffe

-She received her bachelor's degree in education and history from Framingham State College in 1970 and her master's degree in education, supervision and administration from Bowie State University in 1978.
-She took a teaching position as a social studies teacher at Concord High School in New Hampshire in 1983.
+McAuliffe received her bachelor's degree in education and history from Framingham State College in 1970 and her master's degree in education, supervision and administration from Bowie State University in 1978.
+McAuliffe took a teaching position as a social studies teacher at Concord High School in New Hampshire in 1983.

-In 1985, McAuliffe was selected from more than 11,000 applicants to the NASA Teacher in Space Project and was scheduled to become the first teacher to fly in space.
+In 1985, McAuliffe was selected from more than 11,000 applicants to NASA's Teacher in Space Project and was scheduled to become the first teacher to fly in space.
 As a member of mission STS-51-L, she was planning to conduct experiments and teach two lessons from Challenger.
 On January 28, 1986, the shuttle broke apart 1 minute 13 seconds after launch, killing all onboard.
-After her death, several schools were named in her honor, and she was posthumously awarded the Congressional Space Medal of Honor in 2004.
+After her death, several schools were named in her honor, and McAuliffe was posthumously awarded the Congressional Space Medal of Honor in 2004.
+In 2024, a statue of McAuliffe was installed on the grounds of the New Hampshire State Capitol.